tiagolr/ripplerx/README.md

 The value of RipplerX is as an open source alternative to AAS plugins, it also provides an entry point for developers or researchers into physical modelling.

-A final note on Chromaphone, what really sets it appart is its coupling system, I don't think I will be able to figure it out judging by the time I put into it already, the AAS plugin remains unparallel in that aspect.
+A final note on Chromaphone, what really sets it appart is its coupling system, I don't think I will be able to figure it out judging by the time I spent on that already, the AAS plugin remains unparallel in that aspect.

 **Acknowledgments**